defenseunicorns/build-harness/CONTRIBUTING.md

 ## Commit Messages

 Because we use the [release-please](https://github.com/googleapis/release-please) bot, commit messages to main must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
-This is enforced by the [commitlint](https://commitlint.js.org/#/) tool.
+This is soon to be (but not yet) enforced by the [commitlint](https://commitlint.js.org/#/) tool.
 This requirement is only enforced on the `main` branch.
 Commit messages in PRs can be whatever you want them to be.
 "Squash" mode must be used when merging a PR, with a commit message that follows the Conventional Commits specification.

 ## Release Process